August 12, 1921 | Part III

 ~~ * ~~

-Once confirmed she would be now living in New Orleans, Claire waited a matter of weeks to write Theresa explaining her decision.
+Once confirmed she would be now living in New Orleans, Clare waited a matter of weeks to write Theresa explaining her decision.
 She urged her sister to come live with their father, and believed this would make them closer once outside of northwestern Ouachita.
-The only response Claire received was one she never thought to expect…
+The only response Clare received was one she never thought to expect…

 ~~ * ~~